warren-bank/fork-Xanado/README.md

 * `!` will take back your last move, or challenge the last player's move, depending on what the log says.
 * `;` will let you type into the chat window

-## Learning
+## Learning (and Cheating)

-To assist learners, there are some special 'chat' messages that can be entered.
+To abet the aspiring logodaedalus, there are some special 'chat' messages that can be entered.
 - `hint` tells you the highest scoring play the computer can find for you, before your play.
-Everyone in the game is told when you send this message (to prevent cheating.)
 - `advise` will turn on/off post-play analysis.
 This will suggest an alternative, higher-scoring play, if one exists, that you could have played.
-Everyone in the game is told when you enable analysis (to prevent cheating.)
 - `allow <word>` adds `<word>` to the dictionary.
 The new word will not be written back to the dictionary database, so will be lost when the server is restarted.
 If you want to keep the word forever, see [Whitelists](#Whitelists).
-Everyone in the game is told when someone allows a new word.

 Note that these only work in games for which a dictionary has been selected.
+To discourage cheating, everyone in the game is told when you use one of these special messages.

 # Editions